krisys/django-error-email-throttle/README.md

 # django-error-email-throttle
-Throttles the error emails that get sent via Django
+Throttles the error emails that get sent via Django.
+To ensure that error emails of only one error type is throttled, we generate a hash of file, function, line number and the line contents.

 ## Quickstart
 Add error_email_throttle to installed apps